fabulous-dev/Fabulous/docs/tools.md

 send a representation of its contents to your app via a PUT request to the given webhook.
 The app then deserializes this representation and adds the declarations to an F# interpreter.
 This interpreter will make some reflective calls into the existing libraries on device.

-To take effect, your code must have a single declaration in some module called `programLiveUpdate` or `program` taking no arguments.
-For example:
+**To take effect as app changes, your code must have a single declaration in some module called `programLiveUpdate` or `program` taking no arguments.**  For example:

 ```fsharp
 module App =